 But with all of that said, I do not feel that being proud of any of those things means that I love my child anymore than anyone else loves theirs.

 My goal is to encourage and inspire mothers.
-I believe with the right support, we as mothers can be selfless and sacrifice for this time in our lives to give our babies the best start to life that we can offer them.
 My only hope is to share a different perspective and maybe cultivate some change in the process.
 I am going to leave this post with a quote that really resonated with me, and I hope one day it will with you, too.

 “I am so glad I became the mother I am today, rather than the mother I intended to be.” -Anonymous